MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/m365d-configure-auto-investigation-response.md

 ## Review your security and alert policies in Office 365

 Microsoft provides built-in [alert policies](../../compliance/alert-policies.md) that help identify certain risks.
-These risks include Exchange admin permissions abuse, malware activity, potential external and internal threats, and information governance risks.
+These risks include Exchange admin permissions abuse, malware activity, potential external and internal threats, and data lifecycle management risks.
 Some alerts can trigger [automated investigation and response in Office 365](../office-365-security/office-365-air.md).
 Make sure your [Defender for Office 365](../office-365-security/defender-for-office-365.md) features are configured correctly.

 Although certain alerts and security policies can trigger automated investigations, *no remediation actions are taken automatically for email and content*.
 Instead, all remediation actions for email and email content await approval by your security operations team in the [Action center](m365d-action-center.md).